DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### **2021/12/13 v0.749
+ * UPDATE - Now `RNG interferer` register when you start your task, meaning as long as you start your task while `RNG interferer` is active, even if the buff has expired by the time its your turn to skip, you will still get the benefit of the buff, this way there is no need of worrying about the time and amount of people skipping
+ * UPDATE - Added many more possible drops to `RNG interferer` drop table this **WILL NOT** affect the chance of `EPIC` and `Legendary`, it adds additional drops only, at the sasme time `EPIC` drop rate is lowered to 0.5 per `RNG interferer` max at 1% chance, with 4 Legendary unlock in one skip, you will have 4% chance of getting epic and very high chance of getting `Legendary` and other loots, this Buff is still very experimental and might be still very OP, so please do not purchase if you don't intent using it rightaway

 ### **2021/12/9 v0.749 - CHRISTMAS UPDATE**
  * NEW - Added `Mysterious Container` this will only drop during Christmas from dungeon boss and AI Core AFK task, the loots are similar with `Rare locked container` but require less item to open.
  * NEW - Added new buff `RNG interferer`, give everyone additional chance of getting extra EPIC and Legendary equipment when you open a `Legendary locked container`, **this WILL NOT interfer** with ther normal drops from `Legendary locked container` and the loot table for it was **not** changed. in addition, during christmass season, there will alos be chance of getting `Mysterious Container` as well.
 (Please note, this global buff might be too OP, so it is possible it will get nerfed soon, so please do not purchase if you don't plan to use it right away)